In a Nutshell:

 Osaki Soho beige variant in zero gravity recline with the legports elevated slightly above the heart

-First, Zero-G seating is awesome, so the fact that it was incorporated into the Soho’s design is a definite plus.
+First, Zero-G seating is awesome, so it’s a definite plus that it was incorporated into Soho’s design.

 It is another powerful therapeutic addition to the chair because it helps lower your blood pressure, improves your circulation in general, and helps facilitate faster post-surgical healing.
-And on top of that, Osaki/Titan saw fit to include two different Zero-G seating options here, which is great!
+On top of that, Osaki/Titan saw fit to include two different Zero-G seating options here, which is great!

-Unfortunately, the feature implementation here suffers from the same problem that the massage techniques suffer from in the section we just left.
-You’ve got to press the same button multiple times to go to Zero-G 1, Zero-G 2, and then back to the upright position.
+Unfortunately, the feature implementation here suffers from the same problem as the massage techniques in the section we just left.
+You have to press the same button multiple times to go to Zero-G 1, Zero-G 2, and then back to the upright position.

 Exceptional Heat!